 - Take NCTR Road 5.5 miles to the Jefferson Labs.
 Proceed to main parking lot.
 Be prepared to show your driver’s license or other photo ID there.

 - Parking spaces for visitors are near the inner campus entrance gate.

 - All visitors must register with the Security Office Bldg.
 21 and be escorted on campus.

 - Little Rock – Arkansas’ state capitol—where many of the Center's 600 employees live—is 35 miles north of NCTR.
-It has an estimated population of 184,000 within the city limits and over 580,000 in the four-county Greater Little Rock Metropolitan area.
-NCTR is an easy 40-minute commute from Little Rock on a four-lane, low-traffic interstate.
-Many NCTR employees make the daily commute either on an employee-sponsored bus that runs to and from the Center each day or in their own vehicles.
-Car pooling also is popular.
+Little Rock has an estimated population of over 198,000 within the city limits and over 738,000 in the six-county Greater Little Rock Metropolitan area.
+NCTR is an easy 40-minute commute from Little Rock on a four-lane, low-traffic interstate highway.
+Many NCTR employees make the daily commute either on employee-sponsored vanpools that qualify for transit subsidies and run to and from the Center each day, or in their own vehicles.
+Carpooling also is popular.

-- Pine Bluff – A smaller community with a quiet atmosphere, Pine Bluff has an estimated population of 57,000 and is just 20 miles south of NCTR.
+- Pine Bluff – A smaller community with a quiet atmosphere in Jefferson County, Pine Bluff has an estimated population of approximately 42,500 and is just 20 miles south of NCTR.
 Employees who live in Pine Bluff usually drive their own vehicles or carpool to work.
-There is no bus service to Pine Bluff.

-- Sheridan – Located 30 miles south of Little Rock in Grant County, Sheridan has approximately 3,872 residents and Grant County has over 16,000.
+- Sheridan – Located 32 minutes west of NCTR, and 30 miles south of Little Rock in Grant County, Sheridan has over 4,800 residents and Grant County has over 18,000 residents.
 The Sheridan School District serves most of Grant County and the eastern section of Saline County.
-Grant County residents are employed in the timber industry, retail sales, and manufacturing.
-Its proximity to Little Rock, Pine Bluff, and Benton affords residents additional employment opportunities.
+Employees who live in Sheridan usually drive their own vehicles, carpool, or ride an employee-sponsored vanpool to work.